gysi/testcontainers-workshop/step-9-data-init-strategies.md

 ## Migrating the DB with Flyway

-Next, we're going to remove the data initialization queries from the `talks-schema.sql` file and use [Flyway](https://flywaydb.org/) for populating the DB with actual data.
+Next, we're going use [Flyway](https://flywaydb.org/) for populating the DB with actual data.
 Liquibase or other database migration tools would work similarly.

 Please add the Flyway dependency in `build.gradle`: